 Birthdays

-Jadyn Phillips was born on August 17, and she is forever 18.
+Matthew Sulikowski was born on October 22 and is forever 36

 If you would like your child mentioned on the podcast the week of his or her birthday, click here to fill out the short form with the needed information.